Nearest printer support¶

 With the ThinLinc nearest printer feature, printer jobs are sent to a printer selected based on the physical address of the users terminal.
 This is typically used to implement printer queues based on physical proximity.

 The nearest printer is implemented as an extra printer queue, on top of the real printers.
 Printer jobs sent to the nearest queue will be sent to the nearest printer backend.
 The backend is a program which is called by CUPS together with all needed information.
-The backend will look at the user name requesting the printout and ask the ThinLinc VSM server for more information about this user.
+The backend will look at the username requesting the printout and ask the ThinLinc VSM server for more information about this user.
 The information includes which terminal the user is currently using.
 The backend then queries the information stored in Hiveconf for a list of printers that are considered near the terminal used by the printing user.
 When a printer is known the backend will place the job in that printer queue.

-The nearest queue is added to the VSM master server by ThinLinc Setup.
+The nearest queue is added to the VSM master server by ThinLinc setup.
 The recommended setup is to configure one nearest printer queue in the CUPS daemon on the VSM Server host, and then let all agents use this CUPS daemon.
-See Printer Configuration Overview for an overview of printer setup in a ThinLinc cluster.
+See Printer configuration overview for an overview of printer setup in a ThinLinc cluster.

-Administration of the Nearest Printer Feature in ThinLinc¶
+Administration of the nearest printer feature in ThinLinc¶

 The nearest printer system needs information about groups of terminals, known as locations, which typically represents some physical layout.
 The information connects terminals to locations and also links printers to the locations.
-Available printers are automatically fetched from the underlying printing system and are available for assigment to locations and/or terminals.
+Available printers are automatically fetched from the underlying printing system and are available for assignment to locations and/or terminals.

-Information about terminals, locations and their associated printers can be administrated using the ThinLinc Web Administration, see The Locations Module.
+Information about terminals, locations and their associated printers can be administrated using the ThinLinc Web Administration, see The locations module.

 Each location should be entered with a name, and may have an optional description.
 A location can for example represent a classroom, a department, a house, and so on.
 Each location can be associated with one or more printers, including the special nearest and thinlocal printers.
 Typically it will include all printers available near that physical location the location represents.
 If the location is so big that different printers are close to different parts of the location, then you should probably divide the location into smaller parts, each represented by a separate location.